All for law and law for all: Adaptive RAG Pipeline for Legal Research: Experimental Setup

 \subsection{Query Translation}

-We observed that many queries in the LegalBench dataset follow a rigid pattern, beginning with ``Consider …; …," where the text before the semicolon specifies a \emph{document reference}.
-To address this, we built a \textbf{Simple Extractor (SE)} that splits queries at the semicolon, removes stopwords (e.g., "Non-Disclosure Agreement"), and embeds the document reference with a sentence transformer (\texttt{all-MiniLM-L6-v2}) to find the best-matching file via \textbf{cosine similarity}.
-Matches are scored as \textbf{1 for correct}, \textbf{-1 for incorrect}, and \textbf{0} if the similarity falls below a threshold.
-Because CUAD file names often diverge from the textual content of queries, we increased the threshold to \textbf{0.55 for CUAD} to reduce mismatches, while lower thresholds (\textbf{0.3–0.38}) were sufficient for the other datasets.
+We observe that many entries in the LegalBench dataset follow a rigid pattern specifically mentioning a reference document along with a query in the format ``Consider document A; query B``.
+To address this, we build a Simple Extractor (SE) that processes the queries by splitting them, removing stopwords (e.g., "Non-Disclosure Agreement"), and embeding the document reference with a sentence transformer (\texttt{all-MiniLM-L6-v2}) to find the best-matching file via cosine similarity.
+Matches are scored as 1 for correct, -1 for incorrect, and 0 if the similarity falls below a threshold.
+With the exception of CUAD (Contract Understanding Atticus Dataset) where file names often diverge from the textual content of queries due to their standardized naming convention, we increase the threshold to 0.55 for CUAD to reduce mismatches, while lower thresholds (0.3–0.38) are sufficient for the other datasets.
 Table~\ref{tab:se_sentiment_scores} reports SE's performance on the original dataset queries with their respective thresholds.

-Although SE performs well when queries strictly follow the "Consider …; …" pattern, many queries deviate from this format in real usage.
-To test robustness, we rephrased all queries in the datasets using a \textbf{few-shot prompt}, ensuring that the \emph{document reference} (e.g., "In the Non-Disclosure Agreement between CopAcc and ToP Mentors …") was preserved while rewriting the question into a more \textbf{conversational style} (e.g., "Is it clearly stated that the Receiving Party has no rights …?").
-We employed \texttt{Flan-T5 Large} to generate these more natural queries, approximating real-world scenarios.
+Although SE performs well when queries strictly follow aforementioned rigid pattern, many queries deviate from this format in real usage.
+To test robustness, we rephrase all queries in the datasets using a few-shot prompt, ensuring that the \emph{document reference} (e.g., "In the Non-Disclosure Agreement between CopAcc and ToP Mentors …") is preserved while rewriting the question into a more conversational style (e.g., "Is it clearly stated that the Receiving Party has no rights …?").
+We employ \texttt{Flan-T5 Large} to generate these more natural queries, approximating real-world scenarios.